 What is The Longevity Study?

-Leveraging a community-based cohort for collection of biological samples and functional data alongside state-of-the-art molecular profiling, this biobanking study will contribute substantially to our understanding of how our bodies change as we age and help to benchmark and validate existing and new aging biomarkers.
+The Longevity Study at Harvard is a longitudinal multi-modal deep-profiling human health study, uniquely dedicated to understanding how aging affects us at molecular and functional levels.
+Leveraging community-based cohorts for collection of biological samples and functional data alongside state-of-the-art molecular and functional profiling, this study will contribute substantially to our understanding of how our bodies change as we age and which molecular changes drive functional decline.

-The Longevity Study will provide new insights into how various molecular biomarkers are influenced by aging.
+The Longevity Study will provide new insights into how various molecular and functional biomarkers are influenced by aging.
 By tracking personalized omic profiles, our study’s biobank will enable a broad range of research questions related to aging biomarkers and longevity, including whether such biomarkers have the potential to predict future health outcomes and trajectories, and which biomarkers may be the most promising for clinical applications.

-Timeline
+Study Timeline

 Recruited participants will join us at Harvard Medical School’s NRB Building for sample collection.
 Biobank participants are eligible for a discount for conference attendance.